gbozee/wallet-relay/README.md

 ## Setup Instructions

-Follow these steps to get the RelayDiscovery Relay running on your local machine:
+Follow these steps to get the Wallet Relay running on your local machine:

 ### 1. Clone the repository